Fred Allen (rugby union): As a coach

-Allen went on to coach, and was a selector-coach for Auckland during their Ranfurly Shield era of the late 1950s.
-He became an All Blacks selector, before becoming All Blacks coach in 1966.
 A fierce but very effective coach, Allen picked up the nickname of "The Needle".
 The All Blacks' reign under Allen was the team's most successful; they won all 14 of their tests with him as coach.
-The New Zealand Rugby Football Union awarded Allen the Steinlager Salver in 2002, and in 2005 Allen was inducted into the International Rugby Hall of Fame.
+Allen’s approach to the game was to run an all-attack, 15-man game.
+At first this caused some controversy, but his critics were unable to argue with the results.